Consecrated virgin: Modern history

-and the first known consecrated virgin in Britain since the 3rd century.
+and the first known consecrated virgin living in the world in Britain since the 3rd century.

 The number of consecrated virgins under the 1970 rite of consecration has grown into the thousands over the course of four decades.
 As of 2008, the United States Association of Consecrated Virgins (USACV) gave an "educated guess" of a total number of 3,000 consecrated virgins in 42 countries.
 In a 2015 survey, the Congregation for Institutes of Consecrated Life and Societies of Apostolic Life (CICLSAL) established an estimated number of 4,000 consecrated virgins in 78 countries, with a growing tendency, with a projected increase to about 5,000 by 2018.

 The 1970 decree states as a requirement that candidates "have never married or lived in open violation of chastity".
 While the lack of a strict requirement of virginity was only implied by omission in the 1970 document, the Vatican on 4 July 2018 released a clarifying statement, explicitly conceding that: "to have kept her body in perfect continence or to have practised the virtue of chastity in an exemplary way, while of great importance with regard to the discernment, are not essential prerequisites in the absence of which admittance to consecration is not possible."
 The statement was published in reaction to bishops requesting clarification due to the growing number of women showing interest in the vocation.
 The new clause leaves it to the "good judgement and insight" of the bishop to discern the suitability of a candidate to her vocation.

 The US Association of Consecrated Virgins released a statement calling the new guidance "shocking" and "deeply disappointing" as well as "intentionally convoluted and confusing":